-We can easily find this pest on the leaves of the mustard crop collecting and destroying it is a good way to control this pest, but if the population is uncontrollable, then we use the chemical method of killing the insect.
+We can easily find this pest on the leaves of the mustard crop.
+Collecting and destroying it is a good way to control this pest. but if the population is uncontrollable, then we use the chemical method of killing the insect.

-Two chemical methods to control are:
+Two chemical methods for controlling this are: